NehaDadhich/nehasFoodWorld/README.md

 A recipe website developed using React and Gatsby.
 This website is open source and you can fork it.
-Please redirect to Neha's Food World if you use fork this repository. 😃
+Please redirect to Neha's Food World if you fork this repository. 😃